Amiinoz/work/README.md

 ## 📝Todo

-List all the things you plan to do next in this project or list any known issue or bug which needs to be fixed.
-But why this is needed..?
-This will help the contributors like how they can contribute to this project and also when you open this project next time to work you will exactly know what has to be done for eg:
+List all the things you plan to do next.

-- Add logout button
+- Add React Native projects
 - Add search functionality

 ## 📈Future Plans

-List all the future plans you have with this project and would like to work on later this way you tell the reader that you are serious about what you do and make amd this way you will sound professional too for eg:
+List all the future plans

-- Add sign in with facebook
+- Version 2

 ## 🎈Usage

-Mention how your project could be used and take its advantage or you can include additional screenshots, code examples or anything relevant
+Anyone can use as portfolio template for their project

 ## Author